A Local's Take on Osaka: 12 Questions Answered by Someone Who's Lived Here 15 Years

 Best meal you've ever had in Osaka under 1,000 JPY?

 The cheese-filled takoyaki at Aizuya in Amerikamura.
 700 yen for eight.
-Crispy outside, molten inside, with a thread of mozzarella in the center.
-It shouldn't work but it's perfect.
-I eat it once a week and I've been here 15 years.
+Crispy outside, molten inside, a thread of mozzarella running through the center.
+It shouldn't work, and it's perfect — the kind of thing a 15-year local still eats once a week.

 Runner-up: the tonkotsu ramen at Ichiran Namba.
 980 yen.
-I know Ichiran is a chain, and ramen purists will judge me.
-I don't care.
-Order extra firm noodles, extra garlic, and ask for the kaedama (noodle refill, 210 yen).
-It's consistently excellent at 2AM after too many highballs.
+Yes, Ichiran is a chain, and ramen purists will sniff.
+Let them.
+Order extra-firm noodles, extra garlic, and ask for the kaedama (noodle refill, 210 yen).
+It's consistently excellent at 2AM after one too many highballs.

 What should visitors absolutely NOT do?

-Don't try to walk everywhere in Osaka.
-The city is more spread out than it looks.
-Get an IC card — ICOCA works everywhere — load 3,000 yen on it, and use the metro.
-The system is incredible.
-Signs are in English.
-You'll never wait more than 5 minutes for a train.
+Don't try to walk everywhere.
+Osaka is more spread out than it looks.
+Get an IC card — ICOCA works everywhere — load 3,000 yen onto it, and ride the metro.
+The system is incredible, signs are in English, and you'll never wait more than 5 minutes for a train.

 Don't take a taxi from Kansai Airport.
-It costs 15,000+ yen.
+It runs 15,000+ yen.
 The Nankai Rapi:t express is 1,290 yen.
 That's not a typo.
-Save your money for food.
+Save the difference for food.

-And for the love of everything, don't walk and eat on busy streets.
-Japanese people don't do this.
-Buy your takoyaki, find a spot to stand, eat it there, throw away your trash, then keep walking.
-There are almost zero public trash cans in Japan — carry a small plastic bag for your garbage.
+And, for the love of everything, don't walk and eat on busy streets.
+Locals don't.
+Buy your takoyaki, find a spot to stand, eat it there, bin your trash, then keep moving.
+Public trash cans are almost nonexistent in Japan — carry a small plastic bag for your garbage.

 What's the best free experience in Osaka?

-Sunset from the top floor of the Umeda Sky Building.
-Technically the rooftop observatory costs 1,500 yen, but the observation area on the lower floors is free and the view is almost identical.
-You can see from Osaka Castle to the mountains on a clear day.
+Sunset from the upper floors of the Umeda Sky Building.
+The rooftop observatory technically costs 1,500 yen, but the observation area on the lower floors is free and the view is nearly identical — Osaka Castle to the mountains on a clear day.

-But honestly?
-Just walking through the old neighborhoods — Tenma, Shinsekai, the backstreets of Namba — at golden hour.
-The light hits the wooden buildings and the hanging lanterns and it looks like a Miyazaki film.
-That's free.
+Better still: walking the old neighborhoods — Tenma, Shinsekai, the backstreets of Namba — at golden hour.
+The light catches the wooden buildings and the hanging lanterns until the whole scene looks like a Miyazaki film.
+That one's free, too.

 Is Osaka safe?

-The only thing: watch for bicycle traffic on sidewalks.
-Osaka people ride their bikes fast and they're not always paying attention.
-Especially in Tennoji and the Namba backstreets.
-Stay alert when walking — look left and right before crossing even small alleys.
+The one caution: bicycle traffic on sidewalks.
+Osaka riders move fast and aren't always paying attention, especially in Tennoji and the Namba backstreets.
+Stay alert on foot — look left and right before crossing even the smallest alley.

-Also, cash.
+And cash.
 Carry cash.
-My bar is cash-only.
-Many places in Shinsekai and the older neighborhoods are cash-only.
-7-Eleven ATMs and Japan Post ATMs accept foreign cards.
-Withdraw 10,000-15,000 yen at a time.
+Plenty of spots in Shinsekai and the older neighborhoods — Kenji's own bar included — are cash-only.
+7-Eleven ATMs and Japan Post ATMs accept foreign cards; withdraw 10,000-15,000 yen at a time.

 If someone has only one day in Osaka, what's the perfect route?

-Morning: Kuromon Market — go at 9AM, eat your way through.
+Morning: Kuromon Market — arrive at 9AM and eat your way through.
 Get the grilled scallops and the tamagoyaki (Japanese omelette).
 Budget 2,000-3,000 yen.

 Late morning: Osaka Castle.
 600 yen entry.
-Walk through the park, see the moat, go up to the observation deck for the view.
+Walk the park, take in the moat, ride up to the observation deck for the view.

-Afternoon: Shinsekai for kushikatsu lunch (budget 1,500 yen for a proper meal), then walk through the old shopping arcades.
+Afternoon: Shinsekai for a kushikatsu lunch (budget 1,500 yen for a proper meal), then wander the old shopping arcades.

 Evening: Dotonbori.
-Start eating at 5PM.
-Takoyaki, okonomiyaki, whatever catches your eye.
-Watch the neon come on as it gets dark.
-The Glico Running Man sign reflecting in the canal at 7PM — that's the postcard moment.
+Start eating at 5PM — takoyaki, okonomiyaki, whatever catches your eye.
+Watch the neon flicker on as it gets dark.
+The Glico Running Man sign reflecting in the canal at 7PM is the postcard moment.

 Night: Cross over to Hozenji Yokocho — a tiny stone-paved alley with a moss-covered Buddhist statue and lantern-lit bars.
 End the night there with a whiskey highball.
 That's your day.